kaz-utashiro/App-Greple-xlate/README.md

 expression, translate strings matching it, and revert after processing.
 Lines beginning with `#` are ignored.

+How the text is transformed by masking can be seen by **--xlate-mask** option.

 This interface is experimental and subject to change in the future.

 # OPTIONS